By Guila Lopez

 So, you just moved to a new home, a new place to stay; wondering to yourself, what is the best slab for your kitchen counter-top?
 Should you go with the classical Granite slab or maybe go with the new, innovative Quartz slab?
 We at Mega Marble believe in excellent customer service and professionalism.
 Hence, we wrote this article for you.
 After reading this article, you’ll be able to know the difference between the types of slabs available for your choosing.
 You will be able to come to a whole-heartily decision, without any second doubts haunting you afterward.

 Before choosing a slab for your kitchen, there are a few ground rules you must know.
 First, you must understand the different types of stones that are available for your choosing.
 There are three types.
 One, Natural stone counter-tops, more known as Granite.
 These stones are just like its name, natural.
-It’s a stone that hasn’t been engineered by human hand.
+It’s a stone that hasn’t been engineered by a human hand.
 This natural stone mined from quarries around the world presented to us at a manageable size after being polished and well prepped has a few unique benefits.
 Firstly, Granite stones, as we mentioned beforehand, are natural slabs mined.
 Because of that, each slab piece has its own distinctive pattern and traits.
 You will never find two Granite pieces that are truly the same.
-Secondly, Granite stones are very durable, rating as a seven at Moh’s ladder, you won’t have to worry scratching your surface.
+Secondly, Granite stones are very durable, rating as a seven at Moh’s ladder, you won’t have to worry about scratching your surface.
 Your counter-top may even dull your knife because of its hardness.
 Thirdly, when your Granite slab is sealed correctly by a professional team, then it won’t soak up liquids.
 In other words, becoming stain resistant.
 The natural stone – Granite also has a couple of disadvantages you need to take into consideration.
 One, Granite as we mentioned beforehand comes in its own unique pattern, you might not necessarily like the exact tone and texture that the stone has to offer.
 Second, if the slab isn’t sealed properly, it may absorb liquids – resulting in stains.
 At Mega Marble, you won’t have to worry about these disadvantages.
 We have numberless Granite patterns.
 Furthermore, the countertop installations, done by a professional team will seal your countertop correctly.
 Taking your worries about stains away.

 The second type of slab which you can use as a counter-top is Quartz.
-Quartz, an engineered stone, a mineral which is abundant in the world and made of 93% Quartz and 7% resin make this stone exclusive to unpreceded perks.
+Quartz, an engineered stone, a mineral which is abundant in the world and made of 93% Quartz and 7% resin makes this stone exclusive to unpreceded perks.
 One of the Quartz slabs many perks include easy maintenance.
 Quartz is a porous stone meaning it doesn’t harbor dirt or bacteria on its surface.
 One downside of the Quartz stone is that after a certain degree of heat it may burn the surface.
-The reason for this is the 7% resin.
+The reason for this is 7% resin.
 For example, placing a hot pan on top of the surface may damage it.
-The heat will burn the 7% resin resulting in a burn surface.
+The heat will burn the 7% resin resulting in a burnt surface.
 The easy solution for this downside is placing a hot pad underneath it.
 This simple act can prevent damaging your countertop.

 Finding what fits best your preference de[ends on a few factors.
 While there is a large variety of slabs to choose from, you need to find the one that is your ideal.
 A stone that will make your counter-top the gem of the house and in order to do that you need to take all into consideration.
 Firstly, do you want a unique pattern from mother-nature?
 If yes, then think maybe going with a natural slab.
 For example, Granite or Marble.
 Are you somebody that doesn’t want to waste your time and energy on countertop maintenance?
 If yes, then you’re better off choosing a Quartz countertop.
 At this stage, you need to take into account your personality, design “taste” and your budget.
 These are the few essential questions you should ask yourself.